 USC Fraser Coast has a number of student computer labs for research, assignment preparation, printing and group study.
-The A Block lab is available 24/7.
-An assistive technology room is also provided for people with disabilities.
+The Building A lab is available 24/7.

 Students can access free wi-fi while on campus.
 For instructions on how to connect, visit Wireless on campus.

 IT Assistance is available by contacting the the Student Helpdesk on 07 5459 4455 (ext 4455 while on campus) or via email at studentsIThelp@usc.edu.au.

 Visit information technology services for students for more details.